 - Custom GPT creation and use

 ChatGPT Plus is a good way to use this assistant and all its features for real work every day.
-ChatGPT Go could be enough for you though if you are okay with ads.
+ChatGPT Go could be an alternative for you if you are okay with ads.

 ChatGPT Pro

-ChatGPT Pro is by far the most expensive tier: $200/month.
-This is for heavy users, especially of the most advanced models or for much higher limits to generate videos with Sora.
+ChatGPT Pro is by far the most expensive tier: $100 or $200/month.
+This is for heavy users, especially of the most advanced models.

 ChatGPT Business

 If you need more than one account, have a look at ChatGPT Business (formerly “Team”).
-It will cost you $25/month per member with annual billing or $30/month per member with monthly billing.
+It will cost you $20/month per member with annual billing or $25/month per member with monthly billing.
 As you would expect, you get an admin panel.
 The limits for some features are higher than ChatGPT Plus (no details given).
-It also connects to services like Google Drive, SharePoint, Dropbox, GitHub, and Outlook.
-Custom integrations are also possible.

 ChatGPT Enterprise